In A Blink, Their World Vanished

-Overshadowed by the devastating Dixie Outbreak the following day, this tornado, produced by the same storm system, caused incredible damage to farms across western Thurston County, Nebraska.
+Overshadowed by the devastating Dixie Outbreak across the Deep South the following day, this tornado, produced by the same storm system, caused incredible damage to farms across western Thurston County, Nebraska.
 On April 23, a very deep low pressure system exploded over the Great Plains, igniting an outbreak of strong tornadoes.
 Earlier that afternoon, an F4 struck Deport, Texas, causing widespread destruction.
 This tornado was the only notable one to hit Nebraska that day.
 It touched down over extreme northern Cuming County and moved north-northeast over open farmland.
 Entire farms west of Pender were wiped out.
 Farmhouses were completely obliterated.
 The home of John Magnuson was reportedly lifted into the air and dashed to pieces.
-Debris was found up to 35 miles away.
 Magnuson’s mother and infant son were killed.
 The body of another child was found on a public road ten miles west of Bancroft, or about two miles south of where the tornado first touched down, without any clue as to where it might have come from.
 A “shower of shingles” as well as a photograph from the Pender farms rained down on Goodwin 35 miles to the north.
-The tornado continued northeastward, passing just a couple miles west of Thurston, lifting just north of the town.
+The tornado continued northeastward, passing just a couple miles west of Thurston, lifting three miles north of the town.

 Carleton, Nebraska – June 5, 1908